 Thus, the eigenvalues, $\gamma$, of $S_M^{-1}\hat{L}$ satisfy the bound

 Noting that the eigenvalues of $M^{-1}A$ are either 1 or $1-\gamma$ for an eigenvalue of $S_M^{-1}\hat{L}$ completes the proof. \end{proof}

-\begin{remark} We note that Theorem~\ref{thm:big_bound} makes no assumptions on the meshwidths in the layer region.
+\fix{The sharpness of Theorem~\ref{thm:big_bound} is investigated further in Section~\ref{sec:1D numbers}.} \begin{remark} We note that Theorem~\ref{thm:big_bound} makes no assumptions on the meshwidths in the layer region.
 In fact, the theorem applies equally well to a discretization on a uniform mesh (where it shows that appropriately ordered Gauss-Seidel yields an effective stationary iteration in the singularly perturbed limit).
 Additionally, the theorem covers both cases of piecewise uniform (Shishkin) or graded (e.g., Bakhvalov) meshes. \end{remark}

 \begin{remark} The lower bound in \eqref{eq:big_bound} is useful only when $\eps$ is sufficiently small, relative to $N$, specifically, when

 This is not a significant restriction; for larger $\eps$, a uniform mesh is sufficient to resolve all aspects of the solution.
 Furthermore, as per the discussion in Section~\ref{sec:discretization}, if $\eps N$ is so large that \eqref{eq:small epsilon*N} does not hold, a discretization using central differences is stable on a uniform mesh, and specialized preconditioners are not needed. \end{remark}